L-Carnitine is an incredibly popular and well-researched supplement.

 First, their product uses a patented form of l-carnitine l-tartrate called CarniPure®, which has been shown in many studies to improve recovery and reduce soreness.

 Carnipure® is only manufactured by a unique production process by the Swiss life sciences company Lonza.
 Because of the patented production, they’re able to make the purest form of l-carnitine l-tartrate with the fewest impurities.

 Basically, you get the most for what you pay for, without any impurities or unwanted ingredients.

 Kaged’s l-carnitine comes in capsules that are easy to make a part of your pre-workout stack.

 They’re also informed-sport-certified, vegan, and non-GMO.
+It contains no fillers.

 This product from Double Wood is a simple, high-quality, great value ALCAR product.